Bukit Kiara Sports Complex

 The Bukit Kiara Sports Complex (Kompleks Sukan Bukit Kiara) is the main sports complex in Bukit Kiara, Kuala Lumpur, Malaysia.
+Owned by Perbadanan Stadium Malaysia, the complex was built for the 1998 Commonwealth Games.

 Juara Stadium and the National Lawn Bowls Centre form part of the sports complex.

+History

+In mid-2024, Juara Stadium underwent a renovation process, including changing parts of the floor due to damage from termites, the first since the stadium opened.